 Dumplings can be as varied as sushi, including potstickers and gyoza.
 They can be served in broth, steamed, or fried, and the fillings can include minced vegetables, kimchi, shrimp, or meat.
 My mouth is watering just thinking about the delicious dumplings I’ve had with mushrooms, cabbage and crumbled tofu!

 These are strong flavors that require similarly powerful ciders.
 My first recommendation is the rich and tannic Understood in Motion 03 created by Angry Orchard Cider’s Ryan Burk and Tom Oliver of Oliver’s Cider and Perry.
 It’s silky and structured, perfect for pairing with fried dumplings.
 If you prefer your dumplings a touch healthier — either steamed or in broth — I think choosing a fruity yet dry cider is key.
-I love The Mad Russian by Eastman’s Forgotten Ciders from Michigan.
-The cider is zingy and sharp, and contains notes of peach and plum, something to contrast hearty, soft dumplings.
+Virtue Cider’s Heritage Harvest Blend is zingy and crisp, with notes of stone fruit and green apple, something to contrast hearty, soft dumplings.

 There are so many options; just think of these ideas as a place to start!
 Here’s one last word of advice I got from Lee about his pairing process to help you.
 Lee says, “With any Japanese ingredient or food or dish, I first taste and try to understand what qualities make it interesting.
 Then I think whether I want to integrate or counter those qualities with cider.”